-- The can help schools plan and manage their school communications, and build stronger connections with their school community.
+- The (staff login required) can help schools plan and manage their school communications, and build stronger connections with their school community.

 - The Toolkit includes tips and advice on the channels of communication, the benefits of communications, web accessibility, using student photos and videos, managing media issues, sponsorship and advertising, using social media, planning events, maintaining websites and more.

 - The Toolkit also includes information about other resources such as the Writing Style Guide for Schools.

 - audiences that schools can consider in regards to communicating with their school community.